dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-05-01-bitcoins-gravity.markdown

 this, consensus emerges.

 > Freedom brings men rudely and directly face to face with their own
-> personal responsibility for their own free actions."
+> personal responsibility for their own free actions.
 >
 > <cite>Frank Meyer, [In Defense of Freedom]</cite>